-How to Hold a Clamp Eyelash Curler
+How to Hold a Clamp Lash Curler

-As a curler can be used on you or on a client, this affects which way round you hold the curler.
+As a curler can be used on you or a client, this affects which way round you hold the curler.
 Very simply, the curve of the top plates needs to match the curve of the eyelashes they are going on to.

-Using a Clamp Eyelash Curler
+Using a Clamp Lash Curler